 To prevent abuse of the SME payable R&D tax credit, the government will reintroduce a PAYE and NIC cap on the SME payable credit in 2021.
 Originally planned for April 2020 this has been postponed to allow further consultation on the design of the cap.

 How are subcontractors treated in RDEC claims?

 The costs that you can include for subcontractors differs between RDEC and the SME R&D tax credit scheme.
-Large companies (and any SMEs) who are claiming under the RDEC scheme are only able to claim subcontractor costs if payments are made to an individual, a partnership of individuals or a charity, higher education institute, scientific research organisation or health service body.
+Large companies who are claiming under the RDEC scheme are only able to claim subcontractor costs if payments are made to an individual, a partnership of individuals or a charity, higher education institute, scientific research organisation or health service body.
 If you have subcontractor costs that meet this definition, you can include 100% of your expenditure in your RDEC claim.

 Have a question for our team?

 It can be complicated to submit an R&D tax credit claim to HMRC’s exacting standards.